-Before the revision, a person with parental authority had the rights and responsibilities for the custody and education of a minor.
-The revised version includes the words "for the benefit of the child".
+Parental authority in the Civil Code (2) Before the revision, a person with The Civil Code was also amended in parental authority had the rights and 2022.
+The right to discipline, which responsibilities for the custody and had previously been included in the education of a minor.
+The revised right to personal custody, was version includes the words "for the removed. benefit of the child".